pazuzu156/persephone/README.md

 Do not run `make install` with sudo, it will run sudo when needed.
 Make sure you update your configuration in `~/persephone/config.json` so the bot will run

+By default, the makefile will attempt to install the binary in `GOPATH` if that's set, or in `/usr/bin`.
+To change this, either have `GOPATH` set, or set `PREFIX`

+If `GOPATH` is set, but you want to set a custom `PREFIX`, empty `GOPATH`:

+    $ GOPATH= PREFIX=/usr/local/bin make install
+    ...

+Otherwise, just `PREFIX` is fine

 ## Contributing

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more info